 terms

-A character vector (can be length one).
-Specifies the terms for which partial effects will be returned
+A character vector (can be length one) specifying the terms for which partial effects will be returned.
+If NULL (the default) all univariate smooth terms in the model are used.

 ...